Diffusion Language Models Know the Answer Before Decoding: Experiments

 \subsection{Experimental Setup}

 We conduct experiments on two state-of-the-art diffusion language models: LLaDA-8B~\citep{nie2025large} and Dream-7B~\citep{ye2025dream}.
-For each model, we compare three decoding strategies: \textbf{Full} uses the standard diffusion decoding with the complete step budget of $T_{\max} = 50$; \textbf{Half} serves as a naive baseline that uniformly reduces the budget to $T_{\max}/2 = 25$ steps; and \textbf{Prophet} employs early commit decoding with dynamic threshold scheduling.
-The threshold parameters are set to $\tau_{\text{high}} = 8.0$, $\tau_{\text{mid}} = 5.0$, and $\tau_{\text{low}} = 3.0$, with transitions occurring at 33\% and 67\% of the decoding progress.
+For each model, we compare two decoding strategies: \textbf{Full} uses the standard diffusion decoding with the complete step budget of $T_{\max}$ and \textbf{Prophet} employs early commit decoding with dynamic threshold scheduling.
+The threshold parameters are set to $\tau_{\text{high}} = 7.5$, $\tau_{\text{mid}} = 5.0$, and $\tau_{\text{low}} = 2.5$, with transitions occurring at 33\% and 67\% of the decoding progress.
 These hyperparameters were selected through preliminary validation experiments.